Who Was John the Baptist?

 Does John 6:37 Teach Calvinist “Predestination”?

 It is commonly alleged that Jesus, in John 6:37, endorsed the idea of “predestination” as popularized by John Calvin in the 16th century.
 Did he?
-Far from it.
-Study this issue with us in this week’s Q&A segment.
+Study this question with us.

 Can a Christian Ever Be Lost?